CodeSmore/Tapper-Adventure/README.md

 I heard people get lonely in single-player worlds, so we included a snarky sign to guide the way ^_^

 <img src="https://github.com/CodeSmore/Tapper-Adventure/blob/master/Images/Sign%20Screenshot.png" width="300">

+NOTE: This crashes on Android unfortunately, but it works in Editor and desktop.
+This was a recovered version from a damaged hard drive, so we take what we can get T.T